IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 How a Nexus Broker Works

-Nexus is paid by the bank on disbursement — service is free to the borrower.
-Typical engagement:
+Nexus is paid by the bank on disbursement, so the service is free to you.
+Here is how a typical engagement runs:

-For refinancers and upgraders the flow runs against your existing lock-in expiry.
-For buyers, against your OTP window.
-Nothing costs the borrower a cent.
+If you are refinancing or upgrading, the flow runs against your existing lock-in expiry instead.
+If you are buying, it runs against your OTP window.
+None of it costs you a cent.

 Your Mortgage Broker